viviandotdev/ObsidianVault/30 Projects/UILIB/screen counts.md

 .dev
 .io

-Here are the highest rated applications sorted by their `trendingMetric` in descending order:
+Here are the highest rated applications sorted by their `trendingMetric` in descending order: (look at popular apps and their screens as well)

 1.  **Linear:** 291
 		plane